lyft/flinkk8soperator/docs/crd.md

     Once set, the application version corresponding to the hash is torn down.
 On successful teardown, the FlinkApplication transitions to a `Running` phase.

   * **fallbackWithoutState** `type:bool`
-    Can be set to true to attempt to force a successful upgrade by starting the new job without state when either the job fails to savepoint during upgrade or fails to submit during upgrade.
-In the case where this step fails, the old job will still be deployed in the RollingBackJob phase.
+    Can be set to true to attempt to continue to submit a job without a savepoint in the case where a savepoint cannot be taken and there are no external checkpoints to recover from.